Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/starting_with_questions.md

 Answer:

-The most times a product category was ordered was in the united states and was a Waze category with it being the most purchased at 653414 times, followed by the Sale category at 652082 times.
-The country with the least times a product category was ordered was Malta with Apparel being ordered 5 times.
-The most popular category in the first 7 countries was Waze, however, Office appeared 64 times over all the countries, while Wase only appeared 31 times.
+The most times a product category was ordered was in the united states and was a YouTube category with it being the most purchased at 653414 times, followed by the Waze category at 451542 times.
+The country with the least times a product category was ordered was Slovakia with Android being ordered 1 time.
+The most popular category for all the counties was YouTube, appearing on the top of the list for 114 countries, and
+Google coming in second at 12 countries.

-The most times a product category was ordered in a city was in Mountain View, (not including NULL in the answer), with the category being Sale, and the number of times it was purchased being 73671.
-Like in the country table, Office appeared the most, (39 times), while Waze was second, appearing 29 times.
+The most times a product category was ordered in a city was in Mountain View, (not including NULL in the answer), with the category being YouTube, and the number of times it was purchased being 73671.
+Waze was second, with 62140, even though it doesn't appear first in any cities.
+When dealing with sponsored product categories, Youtube showed up the most with it being the most popular category in 132 cities, followed by Google with 16.